-Page Naming & Append to Title
+Page Naming & Match Page Names to Title

 - For accessibility, you’ll want to ensure you’re naming each page in your experience to give screen readers more context about the experience.
 Keep in mind that this will update the <title> attribute of the page, not the actual URL title.
 To do this:

 - Double-click on the Untitled Page label in your pages panel.
 Give each page a unique name.

 - Now, open the Settings window.
 In the “Experience settings” tab, check on the “Match page names to title” check box.

 Ceros experiences default to English but give you control over the experience's language via the ‘Experience Settings’ tab in your Settings Panel.
 This will enable screen readers to read the content of the experience in the intended language.